-Growing up in Boston was the corner stone of my personality.
+Growing up in Boston was the cornerstone of my personality.
 You know that saying, “You can take the boy out of Boston, but not the Boston out of the boy”, it’s true!
-From a small blue collar work ethic, getting your balls busted by your friends on a daily basis, to the loyalty of your family and friends.
+From a small blue-collar work ethic, getting your balls busted by your friends on a daily basis, to the loyalty of your family and friends.
 I couldn’t imagine not having that childhood experience.
 I love Boston very much, but the weather I can do without.
 I came to Florida after high school (1993) to attend Ringling College in Sarasota.
 That was paradise, absolute paradise.
-Climate can change a whole mind set & did!
+Climate can change a whole mindset & did!
 I eventually went on to live in California and New York City for a while.
-I was offered a job here in Orlando in 1999, doing some scenic work with Universal Studios, thought I’d only be here a few years, but I ended up really enjoying the people and what was here to offer.
+Living in California was fun, but I eventually decided that I needed to try somewhere new.
+Sometimes, your environment can really impact your inspiration, so it was important for me to relocate somewhere else.
+I remember one of my friends telling me about how I could easily sell my home.
+She said you can sell your house fast in San Bernardino by using a company like Get Fair Home Offers.
+She told me that they could offer me some cash for my home, allowing me to move over to Orlando.
+That was useful advice as I was offered a job here in Orlando, doing some scenic work with Universal Studios, though I’d only be here a few years, but I ended up really enjoying the people and what was here to offer.
 I took full advantage of that.

 I’m happy about some of the changes my artwork has made on the Orlando Urban Landscape.
 Some people still don’t understand how difficult it was (is) to get some of those murals up legally!
 However, it has opened some closed minds and has become something that helps identify our city visually.
 I’m not just talking about myself, I’m talking about artists like Dolla Bill, Peterson, Tobar, Danny Rock, etc….so many that are doing their part to contribute.
 No one can succeed on their own, no matter how talented they may be, or think they are.
 The days of people thinking we’re just about “Disney World”, HA, those days are long gone, RECOGNIZE!
 Orlando is so much more!